-John Peck on the local architectural legacy of Peter Behrens…
+John K. Peck on the local architectural legacy of Peter Behrens…

 Considered by some to be the world’s first industrial designer, Peter Behrens (1868-1940) is also one of the giants of modern German architecture.
 His legacy looms especially large in Berlin, where his two most famous building complexes, Moabit’s Turbinenfabrik and Wedding’s AEG Humboldthain campus, tower monumentally over their respective neighborhoods.